stronnag/msp-rs/README.md

 ^C to exit.

-## Terminfo

-`msptest` uses `terminfo` for cursor addressing.
-On some platforms, it may be necessary to define where to find the `terminfo` data. e.g. FreeBSD, also defining the device node:
+For non-Linux, is may be necessary to define the device node, e.g. FreeBSD:

 ```
-$ TERMINFO=/usr/local/share/terminfo msptest /dev/cuaU0
+$ msptest /dev/cuaU0
 Serial port: /dev/cuaU0
 Name: BenchyMcTesty
 API Version: 2.4